IRamNoc/iznes/readme.md

 Features:
 * A service that can be imported anywhere and used to retrieve translations.
-* A module that can be imported into any other module that gives you access to the service and the `mltag` directive.
+* A module that can be imported into any other module that gives you access to the service.
 * Direct access to the translations object.

 # Usage: